Phones · Resale guide

 Essential Checks

-4. Bluetooth Pairing Test: Pair the speaker with your phone.
-Ensure it connects quickly and maintains a stable connection without drops for at least a few minutes.
+- Bluetooth Connectivity: Pair the speaker with your phone.
+Ensure it connects quickly and maintains a stable connection from a reasonable distance (3-5 metres).
+Play music to test.

 Insider Checks

-THE BUTTON FEEDBACK TEST: Press each physical button (power, volume, play/pause, Bluetooth) multiple times, firmly but not aggressively.
-Listen for a clear, consistent click.
-If any button feels mushy, requires extra force, or doesn’t register consistently, its internal mechanism is wearing out.
-This is a common issue with rugged speakers over time.
-Repair Cost if Missed: ₹300-₹800 per button.
+THE BUTTON CLICK TEST: Press each physical button (power, volume, play/pause, TWS).
+They should offer a distinct, tactile click.
+If any button feels mushy, requires excessive force, or doesn’t respond consistently, it’s either worn out or has internal damage.
+Repair Cost If Missed: ₹300-800.

 Common Scams to Watch For (India 2026)